levilindsey/progress-circle/README.md

 This progress circle consists of a ring of color-shifting dots.
 This project uses a separate custom animation project I designed.

+The dots revolve in a clockwise direction while the colors of the dots transition in such a way to make the colors appear to transition in a counter-clockwise direction.

 ======

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=levisl176&url=github.com/levisl176/progress-circle&title=progress-circle&language=javascript&tags=github&category=software)